-Excess nutrients can also enter ponds in the form of fertilizer runoff.
+2. Excess nutrients can also enter ponds in the form of fertilizer runoff.
 Are you feeding flowerpots beside a water garden, or is the lawn adjacent (and being fertilized)?
+Not good!

-Non-toxic additives: The last two years I have been experimenting with other non-toxic and/or biological additives (liquids, powders, sometimes formulated in combination with barley extract as mentioned; photo below).
-Depending on the formulas, they may help settle particles out of the water onto the bottom, and/or add enzymes and “helpful” bacteria, and I am favorably impressed, I think.
+4. Non-toxic additives can help.
+The last two years I have been experimenting with other non-toxic and/or biological additives (liquids or powders, sometimes formulated in combination with barley extract as mentioned; photo below).
+Depending on formula, they may help settle particles out of the water onto the bottom, and/or add enzymes and “helpful” bacteria, and I am favorably impressed, I think.
 According to label directions, these are added periodically through the season.

-Aerating the water (with a small spillway or waterfall, for instance) can help fight some species of algae, but not all, but is preferable to stagnant water for various other reasons—and who doesn’t love the sound of moving water?
+6. Aerating the water (with a small spillway or waterfall, for instance) can help fight some species of algae, but not all, but is preferable to stagnant water for various other reasons.
+And who doesn’t love the sound of moving water?

-Filter, the biological way.
-I have pumps and biological filters for both my pools (one in the water in my smaller pool; one external unit for the larger).
-Inside biological filters, a community of helpful organisms including bacteria builds up on the filter “medium” (often made of foam or what looks like packing peanuts) and helps digest the unwanted pond wastes.
+7. Filter, the biological way.
+I have pumps and biological filters for both my pools (one in the water in my smaller pool; one external unit for the larger, like this).
+Inside biological filters, a community of helpful organisms including bacteria builds up on the filter “medium,” which is often made of foam or what looks like packing peanuts.
+The organisms help digest the unwanted pond wastes.
 Highly recommended.
 My units have each lasted many years, though every so often foam inserts may need to be replaced.

-UV “clarifiers” can help, too.
+8. UV “clarifiers” can help, too.
 Some pond filters incorporate the use of ultraviolet lightbulbs.
-When the water passes by these “clarifiers,” or “sterilizers,” as they are called, algae is prevented.
+When the water passes by these “clarifiers,” or “sterilizers,” as they are called, algae buildup is prevented.
 Independent clarifying devices—not housed within the filter box—are also available at pond-supply vendors.
-I seem to manage without these, but in a large, sunny pool I think I might rely on one.

-Critical: Shade the water (at least one-third of the surface should be shaded, some experts say).
+9. Critical: Shade the water (at least one-third of the surface should be shaded, some experts say; I shade most of the surface of my sunnier pond).
 Ponds in full sun will be most challenging to manage, and algae will romp.
 Shading can be accomplished by (surprise!) siting your pond in part shade, or planting shrubbery or grasses or other shade-casting things nearby.
 Most important and easier:

-Floating water plants will shade the pond surface (and some also help with overall water health besides blocking light that would encourage algae).
-They are essential.
-I love tiny Azolla, for instance, but you might prefer big, bold water lilies, or towering pots of large-leaved elephant ears.
+10. Floating water plants will shade the pond surface (and some also help with overall water health besides blocking light that would encourage algae).
+They are essential; I order by mail from Waterford Gardens or Pond Plants Online but there are many such sources.
+I love tiny Azolla, for instance, called fairy moss, and slightly larger Salvinia and even tiniest duckweed (Lemna).
+You might prefer big, bold water lilies, or towering pots of large-leaved elephant ears.
 Note: Never put water-garden plants into natural waterways, lakes, ponds, etc.

-One more shading tactic: non-toxic black water dye (sold as a powder or liquid; the powder seems far more concentrated), which I also like because it helps hide the submersed plumbing in my small pools.
+11. One more shading tactic: non-toxic black water dye (sold as a powder or liquid; the powder seems far more concentrated), which I also like because it helps hide the submersed plumbing in my small pools.
+I’d use it for that reason alone, though various labels also claim it reduces light in the water.
 The dye lasts a few weeks or a month, then needs to be reapplied.

-Speaking of the other end of the season: Follow my fall pond-care steps, which do not include water changes and scrubbing the liner.
-They do include keeping a hole open in the ice that might form on the surface, to prevent buildup of gasses under the surface (and also welcome wildlife 365 days a year).
+14. Speaking of the other end of the season: Follow my fall pond-care steps, which do not include water changes and scrubbing the liner.
+They do include keeping a hole open in the ice that might form on the surface, to prevent buildup of gasses under the surface (and also welcome wildlife who want to drink or bathe 365 days a year).